Meaning of 1 Thessalonians 5:15 Best Explained

 Understanding the Context of 1 Thessalonians 5:15

 The Apostle Paul wrote 1 Thessalonians to a young church facing persecution and opposition.
-Despite their struggles, they remained faithful, and Paul wanted to encourage them in their journey of Christian living.
+Despite their struggles, they remained faithful.
+Paul sought to encourage them on their journey of Christian living.

 What Does 1 Thessalonians 5:15 Mean?